-5.3.2 A postgraduate diploma will be awarded to students who achieve 120 credits across the course, following the application of rules on compensation and condoned credit.
+5.3.3 A postgraduate diploma will be awarded to students who achieve 120 credits across the course, following the application of rules on compensation and condoned credit.
+Award classification shall normally be calculated according to the grand mean of modules totalling 120 credits at Level 7.